-Next time you’re in the grocery store or Target, wander down the toothpaste aisle and take a look at all the options there are for toothpastes for children.
-Combine that with all the press you’ve heard about fluoride, good and bad, and it’s no wonder it’s difficult to identify which toothpaste is best for your children.
+Next time you’re in the grocery store or Target, wander down the toothpaste aisle and take a look at all the options there are for fluoride toothpaste for children.
+Combine that with all the press you’ve heard about fluoride, good and bad.
+It’s no wonder it’s difficult to identify which toothpaste is best for your children.

-The American Academy of Pediatric Dentistry (AAPD), the organization that your children’s pediatric dentist belongs to, recommends that all children start using a fluoride toothpaste as soon as their first tooth erupts, usually around 6 months of age.
+The American Academy of Pediatric Dentistry (AAPD) recommends that all children start using a fluoride toothpaste as soon as their first tooth erupts, usually around 6 months of age.

 From the first tooth – 3 years of age, the recommendation is to use a grain of rice sized amount of fluoride toothpaste.

 From age 3 years – 6 years of age, the recommendation is to use a pea sized amount of fluoride toothpaste.